Efficient Modeling of Spatial Extremes over Large Geographical Domains: Modeling

 \subsubsection{Full model specification}

-The core model \eqref{spatialscale_model} is meant to capture a wide range of extremal dependence structures, and to achieve (approximate) tail-stationarity; see \S\ref{model_props} for more details on further properties.
-However, real data often exhibit nonstationary marginal distributions.
-To allow for additional flexibility in the model's marginal tails, we modify the model as
+The core model \eqref{spatialscale_model} is meant to capture a wide range of extremal dependence structures, and to achieve (approximate) tail-stationarity; see \S\ref{model_props} for more details on further properties. {However, while the assumption of a stationary extremal dependence structure is reasonable for real data on moderately large domains, the marginal distributions often exhibit nonstationarity.} To allow for additional flexibility in the model's marginal tails, we modify the model as

 where the $X(\cdot)$ process is constructed as in \eqref{spatialscale_model}, $\tau>0$ is a spatially-constant precision parameter, and $\mu(\cdot)$ is a spatially-varying location surface modeled through covariates.
 Note that in our data application, we standardize the data in a preprocessing step to stabilize inference, so it is not necessary to let the precision parameter $\tau$ be spatially-varying.
 Moreover, the full model \eqref{full_model} is only assumed to fit well extreme observations beyond a certain high threshold.
 In other words, considering the data to be time-independent realizations $\mathcal{Y} = \{Y_t(\bm{s}); \bm{s} \in \mathcal{S}, t=1,\ldots,T \}$ of the process $Y(\bm s)$ in \eqref{full_model}, the spatial model \eqref{full_model} is assumed to accurately describe both marginal and dependence \emph{tail} characteristics.
 To calibrate the model in its upper tail region, we choose site-specific thresholds (e.g., the $95$th percentile at each site) and fit the model to threshold exceedances, treating the values falling below their corresponding threshold as left-censored.
 In our Bayesian algorithm, we impute these censored values using an efficient method that exploits conditional independence at the data level; see \S\ref{computation} and the Supplementary Material for more details.